 The most common route of hepatitis C transmission in the UK is when injecting equipment is shared between people who inject drugs.

-Mother-to-baby transmission of hepatitis C is uncommon.
-However, the risks are higher if the mother has HIV, especially if she has a high hepatitis C viral load.
+Transmission of hepatitis C during pregnancy or childbirth is uncommon.
+However, if you are living with HIV the risks are higher, especially if you have a high hepatitis C viral load.

 Hepatitis C can also be passed on through infected blood getting into an open wound, through tattooing or body piercing done with contaminated equipment, or through using items such as toothbrushes or razors contaminated with infected blood.